FinEquity Guide

 Guideline Note on Sex-Disaggregated Data Report Templates

-The objective of this guidance note is to provide guidance to regulated financial institutions - licensed and regulated by the central bank or by any other financial regulatory and supervisory institution – related to the different elements needed to complete the periodic financial data reporting returns or reporting templates using a sex-disaggregated data approach
+This guidance note provides guidance to regulated financial institutions - licensed and regulated by the central bank or by any other financial regulatory and supervisory institution – related to the different elements needed to complete periodic financial data reporting returns or reporting templates using a sex-disaggregated data approach.

 Tools for FSPs: Using Data and Analysis to Deconstruct the Women’s Market